 Traditional record-and-playback systems have a big limitation: they are inflexible and the test cases are not easy to extend.
-With the traditional approach you can only record your business process and play it back, exactly as you have recorded it.
+With the traditional approach, you can only record your business process and play it back, exactly as you have recorded it.

-Does this mean that I have to record everything again and create an individual test for each data set?
+Does this mean that you have to record everything again and create an individual test for each data set?
 That would be a lengthy and time-consuming process, not exactly in line with agile principles.

-The answer is no, Qualibrate leverages on data management to overcome these issues.
+The answer is no!
+Qualibrate leverages on data management to overcome these issues.

 How Qualibrate stores and uses data

-Qualibrate is designed around the principle of making test automation simple for the non-technical user at the same time providing advanced functionality for technically oriented users.
+Qualibrate is designed around the principle of making test automation simple for the non-technical user.
+At the same time providing advanced functionality for technically oriented users.

 Let’s see what happens in the background while you are recording your business process.